-Mark, sign and date your proxy, card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadrige, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BV MAIL Mark. sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, o'o Broadridge, 51 Mercodek Way, Edgewood, NY 11717.
 If you vote by mail, your proxy card must be received prior to the start of the Annual Meeting of Shareholders for your vote to be counted.

 SPECIAL VOTING DEADLINE NOTICE TO PARTICIPANTS IN EMERSON ELECTRIC CO.
-BENEFIT PLANS

-If you own shares of Emerson Electric Co. common stock through any benefit plan of Emerson or any of its subsidiaries, the shares represented by your proxy card include those shares.
-To allow sufficient time for the plan trustees to vote, the trustees must receive your voting instructions by 11:59 PM.
-Eastern Time on January 27, 2022.
-If the trustees do not receive your proty completed instructions by that date, the trustees will vote the shares in the same proportion as the votes that the trustees force from other plan participants, unless otherwise required by law.
+BENEFIT PLANS If you own shares of Emerson Electric Co. common stock through any benefit plan of Emerson or any of its subsiduires, the shares represented by your proxy card include those shares.
+To allow sufficient time for the plan traitestes twete, the trustees must receive your voting instructions by 11:59 P.M.
+Eastern Time on February 6, 2023.
+If the trustees do not receive your property completed instructions by that date, the trustees will vote the shares in the same proportion as the votes than the trustees receive from other plan participanty, sulless otherwise required by law.